learning-java-a-test-driven-approach/errata/errata-1e1.md

     </tr>
     <tr>
       <td>390</td>
-      <td>The last sentence of Example 7.4 should read, "Thereofre, concluding that, in the average case, binary search runs in &Theta;(lg n) time is incorrect.</td>
+      <td>The last sentence of Example 7.4 should read, "Therefore, concluding that, in the average case, binary search runs in &Theta;(lg n) time is incorrect."</td>
       <td></td>
       <td></td>
     </tr>